Yoona8/frontend-curriculum/oop.md

   - presenter subscribes to model changes
   - presenter directs binding between model and view
   - listens to changes in both and calls the update methods
+- User interactions
+  - user interacts with a view
+  - view tells the presenter about the changes
+  - presenter runs the model update logic
+  - model tells the presenter about updates
+  - presenter updates the view
+- Load
+  - presenter runs the model update logic
+  - model tells the presenter about updates
+  - presenter updates the view
 <img src="./images/mvp.jpg" alt="MVP" width="200">

 </details>